 Sandra’s spoken word album, Kairos, includes her original flute compositions with solo piano by Grammy-nominated composer John Burke.

-Michael Hickey - Company Coordinator , Mask Carver, Theatrical Designer, Percussionist, Performer
+Michael Hickey - Company Coordinator , Resident Mask Maker, Visual Artist, Theatrical Designer, Percussionist, Performer

 He is a principal performer with Gateway performing locally, regionally, nationally and internationally for 36 years.
 During this time he has performed in 33 states in the United States and 13 foreign countries.
 International festival performances include Oaxaca, Mexico; Victoria and Montreal, Canada; Bled and Lublijana, Slovenia; Budapest, Hungary, Aeroe Island, Denmark and Amsterdam, Netherlands,